douglasbagnall/riffle/README.rst

 "regs" implementations.  "regs" is default, and slightly faster.
 Bernstein also offers several optimised, non-portable, versions.

+**dSFMT521**, **dSFMT1279**, **dSFMT2203**, **dSFMT19937**, and
-**dSFMT** is Mutsuo Saito and Makoto Matsumoto's double generating, SIMD oriented, successor to MT19937.
-The included version has been patched by Andrea C G Mennucci to save and restore state, though this is not yet exposed to Python.
+**dSFMT216091** are variations of Mutsuo Saito and Makoto Matsumoto's double generating, SIMD oriented, successor to MT19937.
+The number refers to the period (and state size) of the generator, with dSFMT521 having a period of 2 ** 521 - 1, and so on.
+The versions used has been patched by Andrea C G Mennucci to save and restore state, though this is not yet exposed to Python.
+It is also possible to make generators of sizes 4253, 11213, 44497, 86243, and 132049, using ``make dsfmt`` for them all, or (for example) ``make dSFMT44497.so`` for one.
+The longer periods are slightly quicker in benchmarks, but are probably slower in real world situations due to cache churn.

 **dummyc** always generates 0.5, as a speed benchmark.